 An X-ray or ultrasound scan is sometimes needed to rule out other possible causes of heel pain.

 Initially, your doctor may recommend one or more of the following treatments:

 - resting your foot as much as possible

 - heel pads and arch supports in your shoes (orthotics)

-- an icepack applied to your foot for 10 - 20 minutes up to four times daily.
+- an icepack applied to your foot for 10 to 20 minutes up to 4 times daily

 If these measures don't work, your doctor may give you steroid injections in your heel.
+Wearing orthotics, having physiotherapy or wearing a splint at night can also help.
 Very occasionally, people have surgery to try to fix it.